hoopsurfer/pdx/README.md

 postinst - post installation script

-postrm = post uninstall script
+postrm - post uninstall script

-building pidesktop-base
+building pdx-base
 -----------------------
 There is a simple Makefile to build pdx-base.deb file from sources if you clone or fork the repos.